DataDog/hiring-engineers/answers.md

 * Commentary:
   * UI "wizard" makes it very easy to create/edit/manage monitors
-  * Downtime and Mute is nice feature to easily setup notification and silence windows
+  * Downtime and Mute is nice feature to easily setup alert notification and silence windows
-  * Export of configuration to JSON very nice so that can use that with API
+  * Export of configuration to JSON very useful so that can be used with API
     * Would be nice to have an import so that configs can be shared
-  * Downtime email notification shows time range in UTC, even though selected time zone
+  * Downtime email notification shows time range in UTC, even though selected Pacific time zone
     * Could not figure out how to set this in email template to show in time zone specified?

 ## Collecting APM Data